pelinbalci/pelinbalci.github.io/GETTING_STARTED.md

 # 🚀 Getting Started Guide

-Welcome to your Knowledge Graph platform!
+Welcome to your Tiny AI World platform!
 This guide will help you deploy and start adding content.

 ## 📦 What You Have